Elsecar: Attractions

 Elsecar Heritage Centre is a visitor attraction based in the former New Yard colliery workshops.
 Operated by Barnsley Museums, it has independent shops, studios, galleries, cafes and a large antiques centre.

-A visitor centre and regular tours share the unique history of the village, and includes a highly detailed digital reconstruction of the village and valley as it was in the 1880.
+A visitor centre and regular tours share the history of the village.
+It also includes a highly detailed digital reconstruction of the village and valley as it was in the 1880.

 The former rolling mill of the Elsecar Ironworks is now a major event space, with standing capacity of up to 1000 people.

 Elsecar Park has a bandstand, children's playground, a cafe, and a pitch and putt golf course.
 The reservoir, now a local nature reserve, is adjacent to the upper park.

 The landscape and valley have extensive archaeological remains, but many are on private land or in dangerous locations.
 It is recommended that all visitors keep to public rights of way or take organised tours.

 Transport

 Elsecar has its own railway station on the Hallam and Penistone lines so it is possible to make direct journeys to Barnsley, Sheffield, Leeds, Huddersfield, and Wakefield.
 Buses run to and from Barnsley, Rotherham and Sheffield.

 Elsecar Junction was located on the Woodhead Line, some distance from Elsecar, close to the Wath marshalling yard.
 The line including the marshalling yard closed in 1988.